callistajosette/callistajosette.github.io/project-crease.md

 </center>

 ## Credits
-These notes were compiled from various freely accessible online sources, most notably course handouts provided to students at the University of Washington, and the
-Recurrences University of Illinois Urbana-Champaign.
+These notes were compiled from various freely accessible online sources, most notably course handouts provided to students at the University of Washington, and the University of Illinois Urbana-Champaign.

 [back](./)